ncvss/qcd_ml_accel_dirac/README.md

 that are set up like in qcd_ml.

 Provides two classes `dirac_wilson` and `dirac_wilson_clover` that define the corresponding operator for a specific gauge configuration, mass and coupling.
 They are designed to be used interchangeably with those from qcd_ml.

+There are also AVX versions for these operators which can be called on AVX capable computers.

 The ``compat`` submodule contains functions to convert between pytorch tensors and [gpt](https://github.com/lehner/gpt) lattices.